metagenome-atlas/atlas_webpage_content/content/home/main.md

 <!-- {{< video library="1" src="caveman.mp4" autoplay="true" loop="true" >}} -->

 Atlas has only one dependency: [conda](http://anaconda.org/).
 All databases and other dependencies are installed **on the fly**.
-Atlas is based on snakemake which allows to run steps of the workflow in paralel on a cluster.
+Atlas is based on snakemake which allows to run steps of the workflow in parallel on a cluster.

 ## See metagenome atlas in action